-- Billing for services not provided. - Altering forms or documentation to obtain payment. - Engaging in deliberate or a pattern of duplicate billing to obtain reimbursement to which Cape Atlantic I.N.K. is not entitled. - Offering, paying, soliciting or receiving any kickback, bribe or rebate.
+• Billing for services not provided.

-- Misrepresenting services rendered, the identity of the person providing a service, the dates of services, or frequency, duration or description of services. - Billing for non-covered services as covered services. - Intentionally or recklessly submitting incorrect, misleading or fraudulent information to a payor. - Intentionally falsifying, destroying or withholding records relating to billing and claims submission functions.
+- Altering forms or documentation to obtain payment. - Engaging in deliberate or a pattern of duplicate billing to obtain reimbursement to which the Organization is not entitled. - Offering, paying, soliciting or receiving any kickback, bribe or rebate. - Misrepresenting services rendered, the identity of the person providing a service, the dates of services, or frequency, duration or description of services. - Billing for non-covered services as covered services. - Intentionally or recklessly submitting incorrect, misleading or fraudulent information to a payor. - Intentionally falsifying, destroying or withholding records relating to billing and claims submission functions.